Leptin resistance is a major and seriously underappreciated cause of weight loss resistance and weight gain.

-Medications which are technically classified as GLP-1 agonists include:
+Medications that are technically classified as GLP-1 agonists include:

-Ahh, Metformin, this is one medication that you are probably very familiar with.
+Ahh, Metformin is one medication that you are probably very familiar with.

 Most doctors, due to their comfort with this particular medication, will hand it out to people for all sorts of issues.